idptools/goose/README.md

 ``kappa_var()`` - Variant where you can alter the charge asymmetry by changing the kappa value.
 Requires the presence of positively charged and negatively charged residues in the original sequence.
 Higher kappa values increase charge asymmetry, lower kappa values reduce charge asymmetry.
 Values can be between 0 and 1.

-``minimal_var()`` - Function for generating a variant that will change any parameters including hydropathy, fcr, ncpr, and scd (sequence charge decoration, which is another measurement of sequence charge asymmetry) to those that you want to change while minimizing the number of residues changed in the returned variant sequence from the original sequence.
-The more you change a given parameter, the more the returned variant sequence will differ from the original.
+``minimal_var()`` - Function for generating a variant that will change any properties including hydropathy, fcr, ncpr, and scd (sequence charge decoration, which is another measurement of sequence charge asymmetry) to those that you want to change while minimizing the number of residues changed in the returned variant sequence from the original sequence.
+The more you change a given property, the more the returned variant sequence will differ from the original.

 ``constant_class_var()`` - function to generate a variant with the same properties as the input variant as well as the same order of amino acids as far as class and the same number in each class.
 It will try to change the sequence as much as possible within these constraints.